Skip to content

 Fake long-distance transport

-"I found your dog in Thessaloniki, send money so I can bring them."
-No legitimate pet-transport service operates this way.
+"I found your dog in another city — send money so I can bring them to you."
+No legitimate pet-transport service operates by asking the owner to wire money to a stranger.
 In every case, this is a scam.

 Phishing via email or SMS